Find Trade Colleges

 The colleges and universities below are the most popular for allied health majors pursuing a associate degree.

-Our analysis found Community College of Baltimore County to be the most popular school for allied health professions students who want to pursue a associate degree in Maryland.
-CCBC is a fairly large public school located in the suburb of Baltimore.
+Our 2023 rankings named Community College of Baltimore County the most popular school in Maryland for allied health professions students working on their associate degree.
+CCBC is a large public school located in the large suburb of Baltimore.

 Women make up 77% of the allied health majors at the school.